 UC: Humanities, Intercultural Understand

 HS 131.
-U.S. History to 1877.3 Credits.
+US History to 1877.3 Credits.

 Prerequisites: None